 - 1. Chair must have approval as a Category 1, 5, or 3 if his/her appointment is within the student's major - 2.
 The second member must have approval as Category 1 or 3 if his/her appointment is within the student's major - 3.
 The third member (external/outside) must have approval as Category 2 if selected from the faculty of an institution other than UNM, or Category 1 if a UNM faculty member outside the student's discipline - 4.
 The fourth member can have approval as Category 1-6 - 5.
-Co-Chair (optional) must have approval as a Category 1-6 as long as the other co-chair is a Category 1 or 3 if his/her appointment is within the student's major need to change the composition of the Dissertation Committee, a revised Appointment of Dissertation Committee form must be submitted to GS along with a written rationale for the change.
-GS may request additional documentation as appropriate.
+Co-Chair (optional) must have approval as a Category 1-6 as long as the other co-chair is a Category 1 or 3 if his/her appointment is within the student's major

 No more than one voting member may be in Category 4.
 Departments can impose a more restrictive structure for exam committees.
+(Detailed instructions on committee composition may be found in the Graduate Program of the UNM Catalog: http://catalog.unm.edu/catalogs/2016-2017/graduate-program.html.)

 Once the committee is selected, you must file an Appointment of Dissertation Committee form.
-The form must be signed by the candidate, the dissertation chair, and the department chairperson, and be approved by the Dean of Graduate Studies.
-The form should be filed no later than the first semester of PSY 699 enrollment.
-If you
+The form must be signed by the candidate, the dissertation chair, and the department chairperson, and be approved by the